In addition to two terms on our school board, I bring over 40 years of experience as a teacher and administrator.

 Recognitions and Awards

-At Newport Harbor High School, after teaching English to students of all ability levels for 12 years, I was appointed school librarian.
-In 1985, the Parent Teachers Association presented their Annual Service Award to me for outstanding service to the school.
+At Newport Harbor High School, after teaching English for 12 years, I became school librarian.
+In 1985, the Parent Teachers Association presented their Annual Service Award to me.
 In 1986, my school library won the John Cotton Dana International Library Award from the American Library Association.
 Given annually to approximately 15 libraries out of more than a hundred public, university and school libraries that apply, Newport Harbor was the only school library to win in 1986.

-In 2002, I was elected president of the California Academic and Research Library Association (CARL) whose membership represents the UC’s, CSU’s, California Community Colleges and independent universities and colleges.
+In 2002, I was elected president of the California Academic and Research Library Association (CARL) whose membership includes UC’s, CSU’s, California Community Colleges and independent universities and colleges.
 In 1994, I was elected president of the California School Library Association (CSLA).
-I was also elected to the state boards of the Council of Chief Librarians – California Community Colleges, and the Learning Resources Association – California Community Colleges.
+I was also elected to the state boards of the Council of Chief Librarians-California Community Colleges, and the Learning Resources Association-California Community Colleges.

-I was appointed to the California Reading and Literature Project State Policy Board (1994-97).
-I also served as the Governor’s appointee to the Education Council on Technology in Learning State Board (1996-98) that oversaw Digital High School grants and other technology funds.
+I was appointed to the State Policy Board of the California Reading and Literature Project (1994-97).
+I also served as the Governor’s appointee to the State Board of the Education Council on Technology in Learning (1996-98), which oversaw Digital High School Grants and other technology funds.

 Service to the Community

-While on leave from Newport-Mesa USD, I served on the Orange County Grand Jury, where I chaired the General Services Committee.
+While on leave from Newport-Mesa USD (1980-81), I served on the Orange County Grand Jury, where I chaired the General Services Committee.
 I authored two major reports.
-The first was on the county supervisors’ acquisition of a new computerized vote counting system that failed to perform as promised.
-The second was on the county’s controversial plan to expand John Wayne Airport.
+The first was on the county supervisors’ acquisition of a new computerized vote counting system.
+The second was on the county’s plan to expand John Wayne Airport.